grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### They enter Stilt City)

 [//]: # (day: day 5, run to Stilt City)
 They continued to run at high speed on the surface for the rest of the night.
-At dawn the _Prospect_ dove, and they moved slowly under the remaining contested territory, tracing the gradual rise of the continental shelf as it approached the shore.
+Just before dawn, Hemi rose and took a sighting with the sextant.
+Then the _Prospect_ dove, and they moved slowly under the remaining contested territory, tracing the gradual rise of the continental shelf as it approached the shore.
 They surfaced about midday well inside the area controlled by the Eastern Coastal Collective.
 That Authority aggressively defended open commerce in the waters leading into Stilt City.
 This police protection of free trade had led in the last twenty years to the rapid growth of what had come to be known worldwide as Stilt City.
 This policing was also the root cause of the heavy contesting of the waters farther out from the Collective's control.

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 The _Prospect_ moved into Stilt City under a high gray sky.
 The seas were calm and the air was warm.
 Percy had Hemi open the big cargo hatch on the deck and fresh air blew through it and down into even the deepest and most stagnant bilge wells of the ship.

 They passed a number of Collective enforcement ships holding station in an array around the protected waters as cargo vessels made the run into the city.
 But, as was customary, those ships did not interfere with anyone who was not interfering with another ship.
 They were there to stop other Authorities from delaying or preventing cargo from moving into or out of their port.
 The policy here was that policing the contents of cargo boats was a matter for the Authority forces on land.